billylkc/old-blog/content/post/Welcome-to-my-Data-Science-blog.md

 If you checked out the "About Me." page then you know my name is Billy.
 And this is my first blog where I will be posting about how to be more effective as a Data Sceientist.

-Feel free to message me and suggest things or give me advice since I am always open to learn new stuff and perfect what I already learnd.
+Feel free to message me and suggest things, I am always open to learn new stuff and listen to adivce.